i-am-unbekannt/Trojan.WIN32.Trollge/README.md

 Greetz everybody,

 Malware is something no one likes but some people like to test malware so i decided to create one.
-It's called "Trollge Incident". and i give you some infos what happen if you run it.
+It's called "Trollge Incident". and i give you some infos what happen if you test it.
 There are 4 payloads that go through automatically.
 If you want to skip a payload, just wait until a payload has started and restart your machine.

 Payload 1:
-gets executed after the first run, it change some registrys and more like disable cmd, task manager, rename the user, add users and more if everything was successful, the machine will be restarted
+changes registrys disable cmd, task manager, regedit, rename user and add users... if everything was successful, the machine will be restarted

 Payload 2:
-Create many random file and after some time the machine gets a [BSOD](https://de.wikipedia.org/wiki/Bluescreen_(Windows))
+Create random files and after some time the machine gets a [BSOD](https://de.wikipedia.org/wiki/Bluescreen_(Windows))

 Payload 3:
-screen effect and also after some time the machine gets a [BSOD](https://de.wikipedia.org/wiki/Bluescreen_(Windows))
+screen effect and after some time the machine gets a [BSOD](https://de.wikipedia.org/wiki/Bluescreen_(Windows))

 Payload 4:
-This is the final payload.
-I don't want to say too much but what i can say is that a typing notepad opens and you should enjoy the last minute.
-You get some screen effect and a [BSOD](https://de.wikipedia.org/wiki/Bluescreen_(Windows)) after that the [MBR](https://de.wikipedia.org/wiki/Master_Boot_Record) is overridden with a custom message and your machine is unbootable.
+typing notepad, screen effect and a [BSOD](https://de.wikipedia.org/wiki/Bluescreen_(Windows)) after that the [MBR](https://de.wikipedia.org/wiki/Master_Boot_Record) is overridden with a custom message and your machine is unbootable.

 If you find some errors or you have some ideas to add just message me on instagram [@i_am_unbekannt](https://instagram.com/i_am_unbekannt)